 The Uchihas, whose eye powers are activated by killing friends and by taking the eyes of other family members.
 Fugaku, the head of the family put a lot of pressure on Itachi and ignored Sasuke, making Sasuke desperate for his father's attention.
 Yet this is nothing compared to Itachi murdering the rest of the family, torturing Sasuke, and telling him to cling to hatred because he would come back to kill him someday.
 Not to mention telling Sasuke to kill his closest friend.
 It's eventually revealed that Itachi murdered the family on orders from Konoha, because the Uchiha were planning a coup d'etat because they were being maltreated by the village.
 And Itachi left Sasuke alive because he wanted to be killed by one of his own clan.

 As it turns out, Itachi actually killed his family to save Sasuke's life, as he had been promised that Sasuke would be spared if he did so.
-And both Fugaku and Mikoto knew it, so they offered no resistence.
+And both Fugaku and Mikoto knew it, so they offered no resistence and told Itachi that they loved him before dying.
 Still a dysfunctional relationship there though.

-Let's put it this way: Itachi loved his family (seeing as he cried when he killed them) and they loved him back despite all how dysfunctional they were (seeing as Fugaku and Mikoto faced their deaths with dignity and even told him "We love you" one last time.).
+Let's put it this way: Itachi loved his family (seeing as he cried when he killed them) and they loved him back despite all how dysfunctional they were (seeing as Fugaku and Mikoto faced their deaths with dignity and even told him "You're just doing what you have to do", "It's not your fault" and "We love you" beforehand.).
 However, he loved the village more, and realized that the coup they were planning would eventually ignite the Fourth Great Shinobi World War.
 However, above the clan and the village, he loved Sasuke the most.
 Ultimately, his clan's ambitions did not outweigh the safety of the village, whatever fragile peace the shinobi world still had, and Sasuke's own mental health and safety.
 It really was a Sadistic Choice and no-win situation, and you really can't help but pity him for all the hard choices he had to make, which eventually ended with the extinction of his entire clan, leaving his home forever, and trading the love and adoration of Sasuke, the little brother he loved and cherished so much, for his hate and resentment — which is what caused Sasuke's own spiral into madness.

 Even worse?
 It turns out they are at least partially the victim of their own bloodline limit: The Sharigan, as it turns out, is fueled by The Power of Hate and Love Makes You Evil.
 Yeah, no wonder they're all nuts.